kserve/kserve/docs/samples/custom-domain/README.md

 ## Verify

-You can call your models using your custom domain by passing the `Host` header and supplying the correct subdomain.
+You can call your models using your custom top-level domain with the correct subdomain.
 For example if you deploy the sample [sklearn model](https://github.com/kubeflow/kfserving/tree/master/docs/samples/sklearn) in the `default` namespace using `customdomain.com`, you can reach it in the following way

 ```
 curl -v \
-    -H "Host: sklearn-iris.default.customdomain.com" \
     http://sklearn-iris.default.customdomain.com/v1/models/sklearn-iris:predict \
     -d @./input.json
 ```